mechevarria/twitch-live-discord/README.md

 ## Execute the script

 * Run the script to with the following command.
-The `DELAY` property can be used to wait a little bit after you go live to post the message
 ```bash
 python3 script.py
 ```